Alaska Army Guard aviators train with Special Tactics Airmen

-Alaska Army Guard Staff Sgt.
-Brad McKenzie, left, a crew chief and hoist operator, assists Spc.
-Matthew Tucker, right, a flight medic, both assigned to Golf Company, Detachment 2, 2-211th General Support Aviation Battalion, as he is hoisted into an Alaska Army National Guard UH-60M Black Hawk helicopter with a notional casualty on Joint Base Elmendorf-Richardson, Alaska, Jan.
-10, 2023.
-Army Guard air crews conducted aerial insertion, medical evacuation and hoist training with Special Tactics Airmen, assigned to 24th Special Operations Wing, Detachment 1.
+Special Tactics Airmen, assigned to 24th Special Operations Wing, Detachment 1, unload from an Alaska Army National Guard UH-60L Black Hawk helicopter, assigned to 1-207th Aviation Regiment, Jan.
+10, 2023, at Camp Mad Bull on Joint Base Elmendorf-Richardson, Alaska.
+The aircrew conducted aerial insertion training while the Special Tactics teams conducted arctic operations at JBER.
 The Alaska Army National Guard’s General Support Aviation Battalion routinely trains with all branches of the military as well as civilian agencies to increase its operational interoperability and to be ready for a wide range of federal and state missions.
-(Alaska National Guard photo by Balinda O’Neal)
+(Alaska National Guard photo by Dana Rosso)

 |Date Taken: